-What producers often struggle with is being able to pull this information together quickly.
+We find that producers often struggle with pulling all this information together quickly.
 So here are four tips from us to help speed up the process:

 - Keep notes on your propagations by batch.
 Things to include are the total number of clones, the batch you designated them to, and the date.
 If you kill any clones, make a note of this.
 This number needs to be accounted for in the destruction of vegetative plants.
 Remember, you sent them to a destruction lot, that’s why they matter!